-Are Sierra Pacific Windows Any Good?
-While they tend to make a good product, wood clad windows have always been problematic.
+While the company tends to make a good product, wood clad windows have always been problematic.
 There is a reason why they carry a 25 year warranty, while vinyl carries a lifetime warranty.
+My advise for those consumers who really want wood windows is to buy a high end vinyl window that has an interior wood laminate.

 Sierra Pacific Prices